nelsonb21/pokedex/README.md

 ## External Libraries

 ### jsonmodel
- Use to map the JSON sended by the API
+Used to map the JSON sended by the API.

+### SDWebImage
+Used to display the images asynchronous.

+### MBProgressHUB
+Used for displaying a basic loading spinner.